-At an AP, Tthis attribute indicates that the number of 1000 TUs that pass before an AP disassociates an inactive non-AP STA.
+At an AP, Tthis attribute indicates that the period that passes before an AP disassociates an inactive non-AP STA.
 This value is transmitted in the (Re)Association Response and Reassociation Response frames.

 At a non-AP STA, this attribute indicates the requested maximum idle time after which the AP might disassociate the inactive non-AP STA.
 This value is transmitted in the (Re)Association Request frames."